San Francisco Workers' School: History

-In 1934, Anita Whitney, Samuel Adams Darcy, Benjamin Ellisberg, Lincoln Steffens, and Steffens' wife Ella Winter supported the establishment of the San Francisco Worker's School, housed at CPUSA headquarters at 121 Haight Street in San Francisco.

-The school drew inspiration from the Jack London Memorial Institute (founded 1917).
+In 1934, Anita Whitney, Samuel Adams Darcy, Benjamin Ellisberg, Lincoln Steffens, and Steffens' wife Ella Winter co-founded the San Francisco Workers' School (SFWS).
+It was housed in the CPUSA headquarters at 121 Haight Street in central San Francisco.
+The school's forerunner in the city had been the Jack London Memorial Institute (later renamed the People's Institute), established in 1917 as a worker education center, library, and meeting hall.